aws/aws-toolkit-azure-devops/Docs/cloudformation-create-update.rst

 ----------------

     Specifies the location of the template to use to create or update the stack.
-You can specify the template using either the path to a file in the local file system, a URL to the file or an object in Amazon S3, for which you can specify the bucket and object name (key).
+You can specify the template using the path to a file in the local file system, a URL to the file, or an object in Amazon S3.
+    If you select an object in Amazon S3, you can specify the bucket and object name (key).

     Note that CloudFormation limits the size of template files uploaded to the service to 51,200 bytes.
 If your template is larger than the allowed size you should choose either the URL or Amazon S3 location options.
 You can also specify a bucket name for the local file option.
-If a bucket name  is specified the template is uploaded to the bucket by the task (the object key will be the template filename, less any path).
+If a bucket name is specified, the template is uploaded to the bucket by the task.
+The object key will be the template filename, less any path.

-    When the task uploads the template to a bucket, or you specify an Amazon S3 bucket name and object key, the task generates a URL to the object and supplies the URL to CloudFormation.
+    When the task uploads the template to a bucket or you specify an Amazon S3 bucket name and object key, the task generates a URL to the object and supplies the URL to CloudFormation.

 Template File*